TITLE 92: TRANSPORTATION

 "Planting and harvesting season" means the period of January 1 through December 31 each year.

-"Previous employer" means any USDOT or Department regulated person who employed the driver in the preceding 3 years, including any possible current employer.
+"Previous employer" means any USDOT or Department regulated person who employed the driver in the preceding three years, including any possible current employer.

 "Principal place of business" means a single location designated by the motor carrier, normally its headquarters, for purposes of identification under this Subchapter d.
-The motor carrier must make records required by 49 CFR 382 and 49 CFR 387, as well as Parts 390, 391, 395, 396, and 397 of this Subchapter d, available for inspection at this location within 48 hours (Saturdays, Sundays, and federal or State holidays excluded) after a request has been made by a special agent or authorized representative of the Federal Motor Carrier Safety Administration or the Illinois Department of Transportation.
-(49 CFR 390.5, October 1, 2006)
+The motor carrier must make records required by 92 Ill.
+Adm.
+Code 340, 380, 382, 383, 385, 387, 390, 391, 395, 396 and 397, available for inspection at its principal place of business within 48 hours (Saturdays, Sundays and federal or State holidays excluded) after a request has been made by a special agent or authorized representative of the Federal Motor Carrier Safety Administration or the Illinois Department of Transportation.

 "Radar detector" means any device or mechanism to detect the emission of radio microwaves, laser beams or any other future speed measurement technology employed by enforcement personnel to measure the speed of commercial motor vehicles upon public roads and highways for enforcement purposes.
 Excluded from this definition are radar detection devices that meet both of the following requirements: